 My article "Monumental Attack: The Visual Tools of the German Counter-Monument in Two Works by Jochen Gerz and Esther Shalev-Gerz and Horst Hoheisel" was published September 2016 in the journal Images: A Journal of Jewish Art and Visual Culture.
 My paper argues that iconoclasm serves as the visual tool of choice for Jochen Gerz and Esther Shalev-Gerz in their Memorial Against Fascism (1986) and for Horst Hoheisel in his Negative Form (1987).
 The West German historians’ debate of the late 1980s established an image prohibition by framing the representation of the Holocaust as an unimaginable and sacred event.
 The Counter-Monuments rely on this ban on images.
 They attack monumentality and visibility as both fascist and capitalist characteristics, designated as such during the Cold War.
 The essay contends that the formal choices inherent in conceptualizing these two Counter-Monuments comprise familiar historical modes of iconoclasm.
 It ultimately questions the need to rely on iconoclasm in the Counter-Monuments as well as contemporary German memorialization of the Holocaust.

 My 2015 essay, "A Perfectly Nebulous Experiment: C.T.R.
 Wilson’s Cloud Chamber," explores the early projects of one of the significant contributors to the scientific understanding of cloud formation.
+C.T.R.
 Wilson was a meteorologist who discovered a means to render the path of electrons visible, thereby visually proving their material existence.
 Wilson’s aesthetic interests with the cloud chamber is examined in detail by the historian of science Peter Galison.
 When Galison questions why Wilson eventually purified the air in his chamber when dust is naturally present in the atmosphere, he concludes that Wilson’s goal had turned from imitating to dissecting nature.
 But from its very beginning, the achievements of Wilson’s cloud chamber reveal no clear distinction between what we might conceive as “matters of fact” and “matters of concern," or between the realms of science, art and metaphysics.
 I argue that Wilson’s earliest cloud chamber project sought to idealize the place he identified as home and recreate an exemplary nature from his experience on Ben Nevis, thus confirm his geocentric picture of the world.
 By reproducing local nature as perfectly pure, however, his early cloud chamber experiments relied on a metaphysically oriented scientific practice dominant before the mid-nineteenth century, one that had turned quite outmoded by the end of the century when Wilson was thinking through his project.
-This essay was presented at the international conference The Artwork between Technology and Nature, held at Statens Museum for Kunst in Copenhagen, and appears in a peer-reviewed book anthology, Art, Technology and Nature: Renaissance to Postmodernity in the series "Science and the Arts since 1750."
+This essay was presented at the international conference The Artwork between Technology and Nature, held at Statens Museum for Kunst in Copenhagen, in connection with the UN Climate Change conference.
+A peer-reviewed book anthology followed the conference, Art, Technology and Nature: Renaissance to Postmodernity in the series "Science and the Arts since 1750."

 Current Book Project

-Confronting Inglorious Monuments: Postwar German Memorial Sculpture proposes a new framework for analyzing postwar German memorial sculpture, 1949-present, told through the lens of iconoclasm.
+Inglorious Monuments: Visual Cultures of Conflict in Postwar Germany proposes a new framework for analyzing postwar German memorial sculpture, 1949-present, told through the lens of iconoclasm.
 The underlying thesis is that negated and destroyed images have stories to tell, that inglorious images may in fact tell us more about a society than the images that are preserved and exalted.
 Where the history of art tends to be representative of success, highlights, and innovations, this project asks what a history of inglorious and silenced images might look like.
 It demonstrates the abundance of pictorial critiques expressed during and after the Cold War by comparing select memorial sculpture in East and West Germany, including German relations to a post-1989 global world.
 My approach to a history of image negations through memorial production and destruction reformulates art history and available studies on German monuments and contributes to a growing number of publications on the concept of iconoclasm.

 Art, Technology and Nature: Renaissance to Postmodernity